 Library History Round Table Awards

-The Phyllis Dain Library History Dissertation Award is presented by the ALA Library History Round Table and named in honor of a library historian widely known as a supportive advisor and mentor as well as a rigorous scholar and thinker.
-It recognizes outstanding dissertations in English in the general area of library history. $500 and a certificate are given for a work that embodies original research on a significant topic relating to the history of libraries.
+The Phyllis Dain Library History Dissertation Award is presented by the ALA Library History Round Table and is named in honor of a library historian widely known as a supportive advisor and mentor as well as a rigorous scholar and thinker.
+It recognizes outstanding dissertations in English in the general area of library history.
+Dissertations must be original research on a significant topic relating to the history of libraries during any period, in any region of the world.
+The author of the selected dissertation will receive a certificate and five hundred dollars.
 The biennial award is given in odd-numbered years.
-Dissertations completed and accepted during the preceding two academic years are eligible; e.g., dissertations from 2012-2013 and 2013-2014 will compete for the award in 2015.
+Dissertations completed and accepted during the preceding two academic years are eligible; e.g., dissertations from 2014-2015 and 2015-2016 will compete for the award in 2017.

 Deadline: January 20, 2017